 Zonta-Kerhot, Plan International, Civic Alliance, Finnish Refugee Aid, Metropolia University of Applied Sciences, Education Office, City of Helsinki, Monik Association, Sports Department, Youth Affairs Center, Vetoverkeskus, Stadi Center of Expertise and Human Rights Association. many companies also supported by Al-Birr through donations.
 In addition, separate experts from different fields visit Al-Birr to share their knowledge with our clients.

 We offer Finnish language courses in three separate groups based on their Finnish language level, the courses are open to everyone.
-We also organize lectures on topics such as mental health, women empowering, nutrition tips, sexual health etc. Besides that, there’s peer support for those needed help in terms of filling applications, applying for jobs or get in touch with authorities.
+We also organize lectures on topics such as mental health, women empowering, nutrition tips, sexual health etc.

 Schedule changes every three months.